CALL FOR AVAILABLITY

 Flavor Profile: moderately salty with a sweet finish.

 Chatham Shellfish Company has been cultivating Chatham Oysters on its lease site since 1976.
-The well-known east coast oyster with year-round availability has captivated the oyster aficionado’s attention for decades in local, regional, and national markets the last 40 years.
+The well-known oyster with year-round availability has captivated oyster aficionado’s attention for decades.
 Oysters are available in petite, small, and extra-large sizes.
 These grades of the Chatham Oyster are selected for their deep cup and round shape.

 Size: Petite-Large